“The advice was knowledgeable, reliable and professional. I always felt Cate had my mum’s interests at heart and was helping me do the best for her.”

 Problems can arise even where a Power of Attorney or Deputy Order is in place, particularly in relation to funding for care and financial decisions.
 Where no Power of Attorney is in place, decisions can be fraught with difficulty.
 A solicitor specialising in mental capacity law – and with a thorough knowledge of mental capacity assessments – can often resolve issues swiftly and with minimum upset.

-Martin Searle Solicitors’ social and community care law expert Cate Searle has many years’ experience simplifying the complexities of social care law for individual clients, their families and voluntary organisations.
-She also worked in social care practice before becoming a solicitor.
+Martin Searle Solicitors’ have years of experience in simplifying the complexities of social care law for individual clients, their families and voluntary organisations.
+Our mental capacity law solicitors can help you: